Beauty: A Retelling of the Story of Beauty and the Beast: Plot

 Beauty comes to enjoy living in the castle.
 She grows close to the Beast, enjoying walks and talks together and spending time in the castle's enormous library, but cannot bring herself to love him and refuses his marriage proposal every night.
-She also dreams every night of her family in vivid detail and tries to decipher clues about the Beast's past when she slowly starts to hear the voices of the two invisible maids that wait on her.
+She also dreams every night of her family in vivid detail and tries to decipher clues about the Beast's past when she slowly starts to hear the voices of the two invisible maids who wait on her.
 When Beauty becomes homesick, the Beast shows her a magic mirror that allows her to see her family.
 Beauty begs to visit her home, promising to return in a week and stay with the Beast forever afterwards.
 The Beast reluctantly allows her to go.

 When Beauty arrives home, her family is overjoyed, but quickly become disheartened when they learn she's leaving again.
 During the days without the Beast, Beauty begins to recognize how she truly feels about him.
 At her family's pleading she agrees to stay a while longer, but quickly rushes back to the castle when she has a dream about the Beast dying.
 Beauty discovers him nearly dead.
 Realizing her true feelings, she confesses her love and tells him that she will marry him.
 In an instant the Beast returns to his human form, explaining to Beauty about a curse on his family's lineage and how it could only be broken by someone loving him despite his appearance.
 He shows Beauty her reflection, revealing how she has blossomed into a true beauty.
 Beauty is reunited with her family and she and the Beast start their new lives together.

 Review

 A review in The Guardian said "It's great to have this lovely retelling published in Britain at last."

-Jo Walton, writing for Tor, called Beauty "deeply enjoyable" and "a warm, open book where everyone is sympathetic."
+Jo Walton, writing for Tor, called Beauty "deeply enjoyable" and "a warm, open book where everyone is sympathetic".
 She compared and contrasted Beauty with Rose Daughter, noting that while Rose Daughter was a more technically proficient novel with superior world-building, she personally preferred Beauty.